1 sport 1 place: Fontainebleau, cradle of bouldering

 The article in a nutshell

-To coincide with this summer's Olympic Games in Paris, we're launching a special series on emblematic outdoor venues.
+To coincide with the Olympic Games in Paris this summer, we're launching a special series on emblematic outdoor venues.

-Each month, we'll focus on a destination that's a veritable capital of outdoor sports.
+Each month, we focus on a destination, the capital of an outdoor sport.

-We continue this series with Fontainebleau, the cradle of bouldering! 🧗♀️
+We continue this series with Fontainebleau, the birthplace of bouldering! 🧗♀️

 Summary